 The Disney Channel Original Movie Frenemies premieres on Disney Channel.
 The film

 distributed by Buena Vista Pictures, is generally released.
-First premiering in New York last
+First premiering in New York in

 The 20th anniversary Walt Disney World Marathon takes place in Florida.